Pirates vs. Rockies Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 13 doubles, a triple, five home runs, nine walks and 23 RBI (39 total hits).
-He has swiped five bases.
+- Reynolds has 39 hits with 13 doubles, a triple, five home runs and nine walks.
+He has driven in 23 runs with five stolen bases.

 Reynolds Recent Games